Year 3

 Maths Practice:

 The children will receive a focus in their maths practice books to practise each week.
-This will be given out on a Friday with spellings and home learning and be tested the following Thursday.
 Their weekly maths practice will test the children’s mental skills and will help them to learn vital number facts.
 It is important that the children continue to practise their times table facts throughout the year.
+Maths Practice will also be tested on a Friday.

 Reading:

-Please encourage your child to read their reading books as often as possible at home.
+Please encourage your child to read their reading books as often as possible at home and record it on Boom Reader.
 It is beneficial for your child to read daily and to share their reading with an adult.
 They don’t have to complete a book each night, but a couple of pages every day is extremely valuable to making good progress in reading.
-Please ensure that you log your child’s reading on the Boom Reader app.
-Children in Year 3 are responsible for changing their own reading books when required.
+The children are rewarded for regular home reading, therefore it is important to record their reading on Boom Reader each week.
+Children should read to an adult at least 3 times per week.

 PE:

 Our PE sessions this term are on a Monday and Thursday.
-Any changes to this will be emailed out to parents.
-Please make sure that all earrings are removed on PE days and that your child has the appropriate PE kit for indoor or outdoor PE in school every day in case of changes to timetables.
+Mr Sheahan will teach P.E. on a Thursday morning.
+Any changes will be emailed out to parents.
+Please make sure that all earrings are removed on PE days and that your child has the appropriate PE kit for outdoor PE in school every day in case of changes to timetables